The field of Church Ministries includes the subjects of Evangelism, Missions, Pastoral Ministry, and Preaching.

 PM 511 Pastoral Ministry (Spring 2018; January 2019; Spring 2020)

 Attention is given to the nature of a call to pastoral ministry or a staff position in church ministries.
 A study is made of church organization and administration, finances, and staff relationships and the understanding of varied ministerial contexts.
 Brief attention is given to parliamentary procedure, denominational (associational) work, and public relations.
 Note: Master’s students who have taken PM 311 must substitute another level III course for this one.

 PM 512 Special Studies in Ministry (As Needed)

 This is a supervised course offering advanced studies in the field of Christian Ministry.
 Specific topics, goals, and requirements are selected according to the needs of particular students.
 Attention is given to theological reflection and skills needed in designing, implementing and assessing each specified ministry topic.
 Possible areas of study include pastoral ministry, preaching, evangelism, and missions.
 Note: The course may be repeated once with the approval of the Dean and the appropriate professor.
 Prerequisite: Either PM 311 or PM 511.

-PM 514 Principles of Disciple-Making (Every Semester)
+PM 514 Principles of Disciple-Making (Every Fall, Spring, and Summer)